KDCube is built around bundles

 Static File Serving for Custom UIs

-Bundles that ship a custom frontend (a Vite/React SPA in ui-src/) have their built assets served from a dedicated static route:
+Bundles that ship a custom frontend (typically a Vite/React SPA in ui/main/ for the main view or ui/widgets/<alias>/ for widgets) have their built assets served from a dedicated static route:

 GET /api/integrations/static/{tenant}/{project}/{bundle_id}/{path}